davidxie3/codepath-proj-2/README.md

-# Web Development Project 1 - F1 Calendar Viewer
+# Web Development Project 3 - Project 3

 Submitted by: David Xie

-This web app: shows the first 10 races of the 2024 f1 season
+This web app: 2024 f1 season teams

-Time spent: 1.5 hours spent in total
+Time spent: 1 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

+- [ X ] **The user can enter their guess in a box before seeing the flipside of the card**
+- [ X ] **Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect**
-- [ X ] **There is a unique theme for events or resources relevant to a specific community**
+- [ X ] **A back button is displayed on the card and can be used to return to the previous card in a set sequence**
-- [ X ] **At least 10 unique resources or events are displayed in a responsive card format**
+- [ X ] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**

 The following **optional** features are implemented:

-- [ ] Buttons or links to a related resources are on each card component
-- [ ] The site is responsive for both desktop and mobile formats
+- [ ] A shuffle button is used to randomize the order of the cards
+- [ ] A user's answer may be counted as correct even when it is slightly different from the target answer
+- [ ] A counter displays the user's current and longest streak of correct responses
+- [ ] A user can mark a card that they have mastered and have it removed from the pool of answers as well as added to a list of mastered cards

 The following **additional** features are implemented: